Department of Music and Dance

 - 2 credits = One full-hour lesson per week (14 lessons)

 Music majors generally take lessons for two credits.
 Music minors and non-majors may take lessons for one or two credits based on the student's level and teacher's availability.
 Please contact your teacher to determine whether you should register for one or two credits.
+Unfortunately, there is no way to audit lessons for 0 credits.

 How often will I have to practice?